Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2021-10-01-preview/types.md

 ## CsvSerializationProperties
 ### Properties
 * **encoding**: 'UTF8' | string: Specifies the encoding of the incoming data in the case of input and the encoding of outgoing data in the case of output.
+Required on PUT (CreateOrReplace) requests.
 * **fieldDelimiter**: string: Specifies the delimiter that will be used to separate comma-separated value (CSV) records.
 See https://docs.microsoft.com/en-us/rest/api/streamanalytics/stream-analytics-input or https://docs.microsoft.com/en-us/rest/api/streamanalytics/stream-analytics-output for a list of supported values.
 Required on PUT (CreateOrReplace) requests.

 ## CustomClrSerializationProperties